ToriiX/miniprojects/README.md

-### Which regions had the most days with rocket alarms going off?
+### Which regions had the most individual days with rocket alarms going off?

 <br>